Julian Blackmon: 2024

 On April 2, 2024, the Indianapolis Colts re-signed Blackmon to a one–year, $3.70 million contract extension that includes $3.19 million guaranteed and an initial signing bonus of $1.86 million.
 Blackmon returned as the starting free safety and was again paired with starting strong safety Nick Cross.

 On September 8, 2024, Blackmon started in the Indianapolis Colts' home-opener against the Houston Texans and collected a career-high 13 combined tackles (ten solo) during a 27–29 loss.
 He was inactive during a 10–16 loss at the Green Bay Packers in Week 2 due to a shoulder injury.
 In Week 6, he made three solo tackles, a pass deflection, and had a key interception off a pass by Will Levis to wide receiver Calvin Ridley with less than five minutes left in the fourth quarter to help secure a 20–17 victory at the Tennessee Titans.
 On January 5, 2025, Blackmon recorded five solo tackles, deflected a pass, and intercepted a pass thrown by Mac Jones to wide receiver Brian Thomas Jr. as the Colts defeated the Jacksonville Jaguars in overtime 26–23.
 He finished the season with 86 combined tackles (62 solo), four pass deflections, three interceptions, a fumble recovery, and was credited with half a sack in 16 games and 16 starts.
 He received an overall grade of 69.3 from Pro Football Focus, which ranked 48th among 170 qualifying safeties.

 New Orleans Saints

 On July 23, 2025, Blackmon signed a one-year, $5.5 million contract with the New Orleans Saints.
 He was named a starting safety in Week 1, but suffered a torn labrum in the game and was placed on season-ending injured reserve.

+Blackmon signed a one-year contract extension with New Orleans on January 20, 2026.